 The Night Before

-- Can my dog take his medication?
+- Can my dog take their medication?

 - Can my dog exercise normally the day before surgery?

 - When does my dog need to stop eating or drinking?